Sparrowium/Documentation/Computer Science/Computer Systems/System Software/Linux.md

 	- JSON data processing with `jq`.

-- [Common Tasks]: Used to speed up your tasks in the shell.
+- Common Tasks used to speed up your tasks in the shell.

 	- Shorten often-used commands via `alias`.